Rave

 Liam Cagney, Irish Times

 ‘The ambition of his experimentation sometimes pays off.
 The fragmentary narrative can just about evoke, if you let it, something of the disorienting experience of being at a rave.
-It might not be what it’s ‘really like’, it might not even be particularly enjoyable, but it gets close to the echo of a vibration on the morning after, and the sweet and dusty taste of the fog machine at the back of your throat – the closes most of us have been to a real rave in a long time.’
+It might not be what it’s ”really like”, it might not even be particularly enjoyable, but it gets close to the echo of a vibration on the morning after, and the sweet and dusty taste of the fog machine at the back of your throat – the closest most of us have been to a real rave in a long time.’

 Harry Strawson, London Review of Books